Mona Lisa Tribe

 You can hear their original single on ITunes, Google play Music and Spotify, with two new releases on the way, as well as an album.
 Freshly minted t-shirts are their latest offering and are sold at their concerts.
 You can hear the band play at “Elizabeth Ave Station,” “Respectables,” “E.R.
 Bradley’s,” and “Voltaire.”
 But their favorite venue so far was in Jacksonville at the “Blue Jay Listening Room.”
 “We all said that show felt like we’d reached another level.
 The audience was so engaged,” says Tabitha.

 Here’s their schedule of upcoming performances: September 8 – Bumble fest; Sept.
 9 – Matthew Brewing Co.; Sept.
 19 – Voltaire; and Sept.
 29 – Hullabaloo.
 Mona Lisa Tribe is sure to become your favorite Instagram feed.
+For October dates, check out this page (under Press Releases).
 Like them on Facebook.com/monalisatribe and visit their website at monalisatribe.com for more information.
 Enjoy these links to their videos and songs.